WICG/transfer-size/README.md

 The browser can't enforce the exact max-transfer-size as provided to it, as that could be used to expose the precise size of cross-origin resources.
 Knowing response size of a cross-origin resource can reveal information about its contents and/or user state (e.g., authenticated vs log-in page response).

-In order to prevent the policy from leaking the precise size of cross-origin resources, the enforcement is fuzzy and the number of violations is limited.
-The actual enforced max size for a frame is hidden from the page, but it's a function of the max size that includes a random number of bytes (the random pad).
+In order to prevent the policy from leaking the precise size of cross-origin resources, the size of cross-origin (with respect to the embedding frame) resources is made fuzzy (e.g., a random number of bytes is added to them).
+This makes it harder to determine the exact size of cross-origin resources.
 The random distribution is chosen to statistically reveal no more information than simple [network timing](https://www.igvita.com/2016/08/26/stop-cross-site-timing-attacks-with-samesite-cookies/) given a limited number of samples.

-To prevent statistical defeat of the random pad, the number of size policy violations that may occur per top-level navigation will be fixed to a small number, such as 10.
-After the maximum number of size policy violations have occurred, all frames with size policies will be considered in violation and won't be able to load resources.
+To prevent statistical defeat of the random padding bytes, the number of size policy violations that may occur per top-level navigation will be fixed to a small number, such as 10.
+After the maximum number of size policy violations have occurred, all frames with transfer size policies will be considered in violation and won't be able to load resources.

-_We need to carefully evaluate the privacy and security implications of exposing this mechanism._

 ---